eduMFA/Web/README.md

 ## Add your Organization

+> [!NOTE]
+> If you are inexperienced with git and creating pull requests, you can also [open a pull request](https://github.com/eduMFA/Web/issues/new?assignees=luc1412&labels=organization&projects=&template=add_organization.yml).

 We like to feature organizations that implemented eduMFA.
 If you like to add your organization, please create a pull request.
 Follow these steps:
 1. Take your organization logo, name it appropriately for your organization and place it in the `public/organizations` folder.